JHU-PL-Lab/www-fpse/assignments/project.md

 Here are some high-level requirements for the projects.

 * All the code must be in OCaml obviously (excepting small bits of glue code)
-* Use the standard course libraries -- `Core`, `Async`, `Yojson` etc -- as your basis, plus any other libraries you find useful.
+* Use the standard course libraries -- `Core`, `Lwt`, `Yojson` etc -- as your basis, plus any other libraries you find useful.
 * Project groups can be from 1-3 people, any of these three options is good.
 * A very rough idea of the scope of the project is around 1000-2000 lines of code per person.
 This will depend a lot on the particular application; we will not be putting line count as part of your grade.

 ### Potential Project Topic Thrusts

-* You will need to make a standalone application as you did/will in assignments 2 and 4.
+* You will need to make a standalone application as you did/will do in assignments 2 and 4.
 * Here are are three approaches to give some potential directions; feel free to do whatever you like though.

 #### 1. A command-line app with persistence
 * The idea here is to make some application where all the interaction is via the command line.
 * Persistent data across command invocations could be saved in a file using the `Stdio` library.
 * This path is the most straightforward of the three choices.
-* Here are some simplistic examples, you would need much more than these
+* Here is a simplistic example, you would need much more than this

 * A minesweeper game.
 Here is a mock of such a game:
 ```sh